Reasons To Wear A Motorcycle Helmet That California Riders May NOT Consider

 Set Up a Free Consultation with Our Oakland Motorcycle Accident Lawyers

 A helmet is required by state law, but you can see that there are many other reasons to wear one.
 For more information about your rights and remedies after a motorcycle accident, please contact Venardi Zurada, LLP.
-We can schedule a no-cost case evaluation at our offices in Oakland, Orinda, or Redding, CA. Once we learn more about your situation, we can advise you on the legal process.
+We can schedule a no-cost case evaluation at our offices in Oakland or Walnut Creek, CA. Once we learn more about your situation, we can advise you on the legal process.